Acorda Therapeutics (NASDAQ:ACOR) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Acorda Therapeutics (NASDAQ:ACOR – Free Report) in a report published on Monday.
+StockNews.com assumed coverage on shares of Acorda Therapeutics (NASDAQ:ACOR – Free Report) in a research report report published on Tuesday.
 The brokerage issued a buy rating on the biopharmaceutical company’s stock.

 Institutional Investors Weigh In On Acorda Therapeutics

-A number of hedge funds and other institutional investors have recently modified their holdings of ACOR.
-Renaissance Technologies LLC boosted its holdings in Acorda Therapeutics by 1.5% during the fourth quarter.
-Renaissance Technologies LLC now owns 868,892 shares of the biopharmaceutical company’s stock worth $666,000 after buying an additional 13,100 shares in the last quarter.
-Vanguard Group Inc. bought a new position in Acorda Therapeutics during the 3rd quarter valued at $161,000.
-Millennium Management LLC raised its holdings in shares of Acorda Therapeutics by 661.2% during the second quarter.
-Millennium Management LLC now owns 311,509 shares of the biopharmaceutical company’s stock worth $145,000 after purchasing an additional 270,588 shares during the period.
-Susquehanna International Group LLP increased its holdings in shares of Acorda Therapeutics by 1,759.1% in the 1st quarter.
-Susquehanna International Group LLP now owns 218,830 shares of the biopharmaceutical company’s stock worth $128,000 after acquiring an additional 207,059 shares during the period.
-Finally, Virtu Financial LLC bought a new position in Acorda Therapeutics in the 2nd quarter valued at about $68,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Renaissance Technologies LLC raised its holdings in Acorda Therapeutics by 27.4% during the second quarter.
+Renaissance Technologies LLC now owns 901,318 shares of the biopharmaceutical company’s stock valued at $420,000 after acquiring an additional 194,100 shares during the period.
+Millennium Management LLC raised its holdings in Acorda Therapeutics by 661.2% during the second quarter.
+Millennium Management LLC now owns 311,509 shares of the biopharmaceutical company’s stock valued at $145,000 after acquiring an additional 270,588 shares during the period.
+Susquehanna International Group LLP raised its holdings in Acorda Therapeutics by 1,759.1% during the first quarter.
+Susquehanna International Group LLP now owns 218,830 shares of the biopharmaceutical company’s stock valued at $128,000 after acquiring an additional 207,059 shares during the period.
+Virtu Financial LLC bought a new stake in Acorda Therapeutics during the second quarter valued at about $68,000.
+Finally, Geode Capital Management LLC raised its holdings in Acorda Therapeutics by 44.8% during the fourth quarter.
+Geode Capital Management LLC now owns 67,669 shares of the biopharmaceutical company’s stock valued at $51,000 after acquiring an additional 20,948 shares during the period.

 About Acorda Therapeutics